New Jersey Child Support Guidelines

 Note: Be advised that these amounts and formulas are subject to change with adjustments for inflation and changes in the law.

 Yes.
-Either party can ask to schedule a modification conference if circumstances have changed.
-The term "changed circumstances” means a permanent, substantial (major), and unanticipated life change.
+Either party can ask to schedule a modification conference.
+The term "changed circumstances" means a permanent, substantial (major), and unanticipated life change.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.